 Why Do I Still Think About My Ex Years Later?

-Before we get into everything you can do to quit thinking about your ex, let’s look at some of the reasons why you still do.
+Before we get into everything you can do to quit thinking about your ex, let’s look at why you still do.

 Reasons for continuing to think about an ex after years